 To this end, the EIT will continue to build upon its significantly reinforced efforts to raise awareness and visibility of its activities, initiatives, and opportunities to students, entrepreneurs, and innovators.
-During the 2024-2026 period, the EIT will further build up its brand as Europe's largest innovation ecosystem, including with the launch of a new call for Proposals; strengthen relations with priority stakeholders; and extend its outreach towards new audiences and stakeholders across the EU innovation landscape.
+During the 2025-2027 period, the EIT will further build up its brand as Europe's largest innovation ecosystem; strengthen relations with priority stakeholders, and extend its outreach towards new audiences and stakeholders across the EU innovation landscape.
 The implementation of the new EIT Communications and Stakeholder Engagement Strategy will be essential to drive all relevant activities and to strengthen the EIT's openness and transparency towards stakeholders and citizens across Europe.